Solar power in Massachusetts

 Solar power in Massachusetts has been increasing rapidly, due to Section 1603 grants for installations that began before December 31, 2011, and the sale of SRECs for $0.30/kWh, which allows payback for the system within 5 or 6 years, and generates income for the life of the system.
 For systems installed after December 31, 2011, and before December 31, 2016, the 30% tax grant becomes a 30% tax credit.
-There has been an appeal to the Congress to extend the 1603 program, the grant program, for an additional year.
+There was an appeal to the Congress to extend the 1603 program, the grant program, for an additional year.

 Net metering is available with no aggregate limit for systems less than 10 kW, or three phase connected systems less than 25 kW.
 Larger systems are limited to 3% of total peak load.
 Approximately 40 municipalities are exempt from net metering.
 Of these, most choose not to offer it.

 The first solar park in the country is the 100 kW array installed in 1981 at Beverly High School.
 The largest campus to have a solar program is Harvard's 555 kW array.

 Massachusetts' largest privately owned solar array is the 7.1 MW Happy Hollow Community Solar and Storage Farm, completed in March 2019.
-The town of Harvard, Massachusetts has the most solar installations with 75 planned, of which 21 have been installed.
+The town of Harvard, Massachusetts has the most solar installations, with 75 planned, of which 21 have been installed.
 Holyoke is home to two arrays which total 4.5 MW which were completed on December 20, 2011.
 A 1.8 MW solar farm in Pittsfield was completed in 2010.
 A 5.75 MW solar park in Canton was completed in 2012.
 Two 6 MW solar parks are being built, one in Berkley, and the other in Carver.
-As of August 2012, a total of 129 MW has been installed in the state.
+As of August 2012, a total of 129 MW had been installed in the state.